Pynckels/pynckels.github.io/2024-2-talrezew-info.md

     <p><a href="http://frthi.trophytakers.com/6lbwpddvkvw4mngysvqpid9uRUXd0VmZDTmRQOVhxcXRmdDVkanAtNjktMjYxNTUxOTMtMGI2YzAyMTAtMTkxLUR4c3M5d3Y1WUtTb2R6ZGZPUDdG/av3liky0d1z/kfry0mWhDKsY98/172792207251798562080957212313286" style="display: inline-block; padding: 10px 10px; background-color:#ff8000; color: #ffffff; text-decoration: none; border-radius: 15px; font-size: 30px;"> COntroler het afleveraddres</a></p>
     <a href="https://www.emerfggm.org/tycgznqffbyujiq" style="text-decoration: none;color:white;">n</a>

     </div>

     </body>
     </html>

-The difference between the before disk contents and the after disk contents are concentrated in the second partition (root file system)
+The difference between the before disk contents and the after disk contents are concentrated in the second partition (root file system).
+Note that a number of differences are due to a reboot between the 'before' and the 'after' situation in order to take a clean 'before' disk duplicate ('dd').

+The meaning of the line prefixes are the following:

+    'modified': files changed after the reboot and malware execution 'extra':    files not available before the reboot and malware execution, but     available after the reboot and malware execution
+    'missing':  files     available before the reboot and malware execution, but not available after the reboot and malware execution

     modified: etc/X11/xorg.conf.d/99-v3d.conf
     modified: etc/X11/xorg.conf.d